Drs. Foster & Smith Educational Staff

 bird houses in your area is a great way to decrease the mosquito population naturally, without any toxic chemicals.

-- Keep pets indoors during peak mosquito hours, which are dawn, dusk, and early evening.
+- Keep pets indoors during peak mosquito hours, which are dawn and dusk.

 - Install or repair window and door screens so that mosquitoes cannot get indoors.